artghieri/A-Introduction-to-Python-3/guide.md

 'Arthur Dent'
 ```

-Here, string concatenation occurs twice on the same line.
-Firstly, `first_name` is concatenated with a space (`" "`) to create the string "Arthur ".
-Subsequently, this result is further concatenated with `last_name`, producing the full name "Arthur Dent".
+In this example, the first name and last name are concatenated with a space between them to produce the full name "Arthur Dent".
+This showcases how easy it is to combine strings dynamically in Python.

-### String Indexing
+#### String Indexing

-In a string, each character is assigned a numbered position known as an **index**.
-To access the character at the $Nth$ position, you can place the number $N$ between two square brackets ($[\\: \\:]$) immediately after the string.
+In Python, each character in a string is assigned a position known as an **index**.
+To access the character at a specific position, you can use square brackets with the index number.
 For example:

 ```python
 >>> flavor = "apple pie"